dixslyf/acush/README.md

 The resulting PDF document can then be accessed through the usual `result` symlink.

+## A Note on Testing

+This project does not include automated tests.

+Under the constraints of the university assignment, testing was unfortunately required to be conducted manually by running the shell interactively, verifying behaviour case-by-case and providing screenshots as proof.
+While we developed and followed a formal list of test cases (see the report), automating them was not feasible given these restrictions.

 ## Authors

 - Dixon Sean Low Yan Feng ([@dixslyf](https://github.com/dixslyf))